24/7 Free Live Search

 Marin County Jail Facilities

 Marin County operates detention facilities managed by the Marin County Sheriff's Department, serving San Rafael and surrounding communities.
-The jail system processes bookings from law enforcement agencies throughout the county.
+Bookings originate from law enforcement agencies operating throughout the county.

 💡